Multidimensional measures in the Sustainable Development Goals

 The MPI illuminates for policy makers who is poor, how they are poor and how intensely they suffer poverty.
 Such detailed analysis will help to achieve a crucial aspiration for the global drive to end poverty: ensuring no one is left behind.

-The Global MPI 2015+ is based on OPHI’s Alkire Foster method for multidimensional measurement.
+The Global MPI is based on OPHI’s Alkire-Foster Method for multidimensional measurement.

 Universal yet responsive to national complexities

-The MPI 2015+ can be both universal and responsive to each country’s national complexities.
+The MPI is both universal and responsive to each country’s national complexities.

-A universal or global MPI 2015+ would be internationally comparable and incorporate agreed dimensions of poverty – economic, social or environmental – based on participatory and expert inputs.
-It would define at least two degrees of multidimensional poverty, such as ‘acute’ or ‘moderate’, to have relevance across countries with different kinds of poverty.
+A universal or global MPI is internationally comparable and can incorporate agreed dimensions of poverty – economic, social or environmental – based on participatory and expert inputs.
+It can define at least two degrees of multidimensional poverty, such as ‘acute’ or ‘moderate’, to have relevance across countries with different kinds of poverty.

-Governments or civil society organisations could also create their own MPIs that incorporate the dimensions of poverty relevant to their own national context and goals.
+Governments or civil society organisations can also create their own MPIs that incorporate the dimensions of poverty relevant to their own national context and goals.

-By pinpointing exactly how and where people are poor, a national MPI 2015+ would enable governments to better target their resources and combat poverty more effectively.
-As the MPI 2015+ shows how different deprivations overlap and interconnect, policy initiatives could also be integrated to tackle multiple aspects of poverty together.
-And because the MPI2015+ reveals which groups or regions are experiencing poverty most acutely, it would focus attention on the most vulnerable, ensuring that no one is left behind.
+By pinpointing exactly how and where people are poor, a national MPI enables governments to better target their resources and combat poverty more effectively.
+As the MPI shows how different deprivations overlap and interconnect, policy initiatives can also be integrated to tackle multiple aspects of poverty together.
+And by revealing which groups or regions are experiencing poverty most acutely, the MPI can help focus on the most vulnerable, ensuring that no one is left behind.